Jha-mal/Jha-mal/README.md

 ## 💡 Fun Fact

 I love combining data and biology to tell meaningful stories.
 When I’m not coding or researching, you’ll find me playing soccer or planning my next adventure! 🧬⚽🎬

 ---

-Thanks for stopping by!
-Feel free to connect or explore my projects.
-Let’s make science and data come alive together!